ujjwalbhandarii/dotfiles/README.md

 # `.config` Repository

 This repository contains my personal configuration files for **Neovim** and **tmux**.
-These configurations are designed to enhance productivity and maintain a clean, centralized setup.
+These configurations are created to maintain a clean, centralized setup.

 ---